 This section only applies to pages written using Facelets.
-The normative specification for this feature is spread out across several places, including the View Declaration Language Documentation for the <f:metadata> element, the javadocs for the UIViewParameter ViewHandler ViewDeclarationLanguage classes, and the spec language requirements for the NavigationHandler and the Request Processing Lifecycle.
+The normative specification for this feature is spread out across several places, including the View Declaration Language Documentation for the javadocs UIViewParameter, <f:metadata> element, the for the ViewHandler, and ViewDeclarationLanguage classes, and the spec language requirements for the default NavigationHandler and the Request Processing Lifecycle.
 This leads to a very diffuse field of specification requirements.
 To aid in understanding the feature, this section provides a non-normative overview of the feature.
 The following steps walk through the points in the lifecycle where this feature is encountered.
 Consider a web application that uses this feature exclusively on every page.
 Therefore every page has the following features in common.